upekZ/matching-engine/README.md

     - gRPC types are isolated to the presentation layer.

 ## Future Improvements
+- Engine is only developed for LimitOrders.
+No Order types considered so far. to expand to other types of orders
-- Refine Matching logic to avoid quirks
+- Refine Matching logic to avoid quirks -> For some scenarios where trades have not taken place, trades were returned with 0 volume
-- There is a marshaling issue for grpc responses. need to fix
+- There is a marshaling issue for grpc responses, this results in some trades not displayed in response. need to fix
-- Add Modify Order option --> Cancel and New if priority is impacted and modify if no impact for priority
+- Current implementation expects to cancel->New when order needs to be modified.
+This needs to be expanded to Cancel and New if priority is impacted only and modify if no impact for priority --> Add Modify Order
 - At the moment cancel order is defined to require an Order Type.
 This needs to be modified with ability to cancel by client ID
 - Add Integration and Unit Tests
 - Add a persistent storage for routine backups
--
+- To Implement web-sockets with grpc